Give kids the fuel they need to grow and learn.

-Five Ways School Breakfast Benefits Kids
+How School Breakfast Benefits Kids

 - Higher Test Scores: Hunger makes school harder.
 Students who eat school breakfast achieve higher scores on standardized tests.

-- Calmer Classrooms: Children who do not regularly get enough nutritious food to eat tend to have significantly higher levels of behavioral, emotional and educational problems.
+- Calmer Classrooms: Children who do not regularly get enough nutritious food to eat tend to have higher levels of behavioral, emotional and educational problems.

 - Fewer Trips To The Nurse: When kids come to school hungry, they visit the school nurse more often due to stomachaches and headaches.
-Kids who struggle with hunger are also likely to be sick more often, slower to recover from illness, hospitalized more frequently and more susceptible to obesity.
+Kids who struggle with hunger are also likely to be sick more often, are slower to recover from illness, are hospitalized more frequently and are more susceptible to obesity.

 - Stronger Attendance & Graduation Rates: Students who eat school breakfast attend more school days.
 Chronic absenteeism, defined as missing three weeks or more of school, decreases by 6 percentage points on average when students have access to Breakfast After the Bell.
 Attendance is important, as students who attend class more regularly are 20 percent more likely to graduate from high school.